 For small dog nails, or trims and touch-ups, we recommend having a small set of nail scissors, like Baxter & Bella Nail Scissors, to keep edges and corners dull and smooth.

 Guillotine Style Clippers

-Some pet owners prefer the guillotine style clippers because it completely surrounds the nails, and is curved on top to follow the curve of the nail.
+Some pet owners prefer guillotine-style dog clippers because it completely surrounds the nails and is curved on top to follow the curve of the nail.
 This can make it easier to get a good grip on the nail and line up the cut with more confidence.

 Just like scissor-style clippers, guillotine clippers need to be high quality to give a nice clean cut.
 A dull or poor-quality blade will not cut as easily and could have a crushing effect on the nail as it cuts.

 The edges of the nail may splinter or fray as the pressure from the dull blade cuts the nail.
 This can be uncomfortable for your dog, but mostly just leaves alarmingly sharp edges that will need to be trimmed to be safe for both them and you.

 Baxter & Bella Guillotine Dog Nail Clippers are a nice lightweight option that is well suited for small to large breeds.

 One last tip for guillotine clippers is that they are direction-specific, meaning that how you hold the clippers is important.
 Unlike scissor clippers that move from both sides, the guillotine clipper has one handle that moves and another that is stationary.

 To get accurate cuts, it’s important to hold the stationary handle against your palm.
 If you are holding the moving handle against your palm, you could end up cutting off more than you intended when the head of the clippers moves.